ahmed-abdelmottal3/Portfolio_V2/README.md

-# 🌐 Ahmed Abdelmottaleb — Portfolio
+# 🌐 Ahmed Abdelmottalie — Portfolio

 Welcome to my personal portfolio built with **Next.js 14**, **TypeScript**, and **Tailwind CSS**.
 It showcases my projects, skills, and experience as a **Front-End Developer**, with focus on smooth UI, performance, and modern design.